Bikini Model Alexa Collins Gets Sultry In Scanty Purple & Black Lace Lingerie On Instagram

 In the sexy snap, Alexa sat in a chair as she rocked a black lace sports bra with purple flower detailing.
 She added a matching garter belt and panties.

-The lingerie showcased the model’s toned arms, ample cleavage, flat tummy, rock hard abs, curvy hips, and lean legs.
+The lingerie showcased the model’s toned arms, ample cleavage, flat tummy, rock hard abs, curvy hips and lean legs.
 She sat with a sultry look on her face as she had one of her arms draped over her lap while the other rested on a nearby desk.

 Alexa had her long, blond hair parted to the side and styled in straight strands that fell down her back and brushed over her shoulders.

 She also sported a full face of makeup.
-The glam look included sculpted eyebrows, thick lashes, black eyeliner, and pink eye shadow.
+The glam look included sculpted eyebrows, thick lashes, black eyeliner and pink eye shadow.
 She completed the look with pale pink blush on her cheeks, a shimmering highlighter on her forehead and nose, and dark pink gloss on her full lips.

-In the caption of the photo, Alexa reveals that the lingerie was made by the brand FashionNova, and that she planned to use it for Valentine’s Day.
+In the caption of the photo, Alexa revealed that the lingerie was made by the brand FashionNova and that she planned to use it for Valentine’s Day.

 Of course, many of Alexa’s 773,000-plus followers made short work of showing their love for the shot.
 The photo raked in over 3,500 likes and more than 120 comments in less than an hour after it was posted.